jacobhallberg/pytorch_stylegan_encoder/README.md

 ### How do latents (latent space) make it easier to modify an image?
-A point within the latent space W from the mapping network represents a fixed image with fixed features.
-If you take that point and shift it across an axis, you modify the features of the image.
-If modify in soley the direction of a specific feature within the latent space W, everything about the image stays the same besides the feature that the point is being shifted towards.
+A vector within the latent space W from the mapping network represents a fixed image with fixed features.
+If you take that vector and shift it across an axis, you modify the features of the image.
+If modified in soley the direction of a specific feature within the latent space W, everything about the image stays the same besides the feature that the vector is being shifted towards.

 To make this more clear, imagine a vector that represents a male with short hair within the latent space W. If you'd like to keep the short hair, but generate a female version of a male, all you need to do is shift the vector in the direction of female without changing the direction of the type of hair.